Hyshmily/HotKey/README.md

     TimeUnit.SECONDS.toMillis(30));
 ```

+> **Notes on per-call TTL semantics:**
+> - A per-call `hardTtlMs` applies to this invocation only.
+The next call to `get(key, reader)` without `hardTtlMs` falls back to the global `hotkey.local-cache-ttl-minutes`.
+Once Caffeine physically evicts the entry, the next load uses whatever TTL the new call specifies.
-> **Note:** When combined with `getWithSoftExpire`, the per-entry hard TTL is preserved across background refreshes.
+> - When combined with `getWithSoftExpire`, the per-entry hard TTL is preserved across background refreshes.
 If a key was loaded with a custom `ttlMs`, subsequent soft-expire refreshes will keep the original hard expiry time rather than resetting to the global default.

 ## HotKey API Reference